 International students must check-in at the International Student and Scholar Services Office (ISSS).
-Check-in details and schedules are vailable on the ISSS website.
-International students must arrive on campusby the start date listed on your I-20 or DS-2019.
+Check-in details and schedules are available on the ISSS website.
+International students must arrive on campus by the start date listed on your I-20 or DS-2019.

-Registration for Fall 2016 courses opens on April 11, 2016.
+Registration for Fall 2022 courses opened on April 25, 2022.
 We highly recommend that you register as soon as possible after this date.
 With increased enrollments in the CS department and on campus, CS courses tend to fill up quickly so we request that you register as close to this date as possible.